sayansonu7/EchoGem/README.md

 #Chatbot

-A web-based chatbot built with Next.js and Google's Gemini API to assist students with course recommendations, answer academic queries, and provide real-time guidance.
+A web-based chatbot built with Next.js and Google's Gemini API to assist people with their Problems and queries.

 ## Features